-I have often extolled the importance of care along with contemporary thinker Mark Passio but it is unfortunately the case, life being the bitch that she can be, that what you care about has the capacity to destroy you.
+I have often extolled the importance of care along with contemporary thinker Mark Passio but it is unfortunately the case, life being the bitch that she can be (see Life as Bitch Teacher), that what you care about has the capacity to destroy you.

 For example something bad happening to a loved one of yours that you deeply care about can cause you much personal damage and lead to your wanting to be dead.